 The reason for the packaging is because this is a very delicate lettuce.
 If it weren’t sold like that, it would most likely be bruised by the time you got it to your fridge.

-These tender, loosely bunched leaves aren’t only convenient, they’re also quite rich in nutrients.
+These tender, loosely bunched leaves aren’t only convenient, but they’re also quite rich in nutrients.

 Vitamin A: Butter lettuce is rich in Vitamin A which allows your body to protect itself from free radicals and toxins in the environment.
 We need Vitamin A to keep our teeth and bones healthy and to keep our skin and soft tissue in good shape.